SiarheiHerasiuta/lidar_odometry/README.md

 # LiDAR Odometry with Probabilistic Kernel Optimization (PKO)

 A high-performance real-time LiDAR odometry system designed for SLAM applications.
-It utilizes a 2-level hierarchical voxel map with precomputed surfels (hVox), point-to-plane ICP registration, GTSAM-based pose graph optimization, and Pangolin for 3D visualization.
+It utilizes a 2-level hierarchical voxel map with precomputed surfels (hVox), point-to-plane ICP registration with Gauss-Newton optimization on Lie manifold, pose graph optimization for loop closure, and Pangolin for 3D visualization.

 The system incorporates techniques from the following papers: